hoycch/checkout-kata2/README.md

 Supermarket Checkout System Unit Tests
-This directory contains the unit tests for the Supermarket Checkout System project.
+This repository only contains unit tests part.
+The main project locates at https://github.com/hoycch/checkout-kata This directory contains the unit tests for the Supermarket Checkout System project.
 The tests are written using the NUnit testing framework and follow a test-driven development (TDD) approach.
 Test Structure
 The unit tests are organized into the following classes: